Odion100/TasksJS/README.md

  } = require("sht-tasks");
 ```

 Call ```require("sht-tasks")``` and deconcatonate from the object it returns.
-The main  abstractions used for client-server communication are the following:
+The main  abstractions used for client-to-server interactions are the following:

 - ***Service*** - Used to create or register an object that can be loaded and used on a client application.
 - ***Client*** - Used in a client application to remotely load a *Service*, which contains all the objects added to the *Service*.